shreyanshissingh/Langchain-Basics/README.md

 This project demonstrates core LangChain concepts and best practices including:
 - Language model integration and interactions
 - Prompt management and optimization
+- More to come, WIP ...
 - Chains and sequential operations
 - Memory management
 - Agent creation and tools
-- Document processing and retrieval
-- More to come, WIP ...

 ## Getting Started

 ### Prerequisites